Samsung/vscode-extension-tizentv/README.md

   Run Tizen application on tizen TV, please configure the target address in user setting, also set TV as developer mode
 * Tizen TV: Run on TV Simulator
   Run Tizen web application on TV Simulator, please configure simultor's executable location in user setting
-* Tizen TV: Run TV Emulator Manager & Tizen TV: Run on TV Emulator
+* Tizen TV: Run on TV Emulator
   Run Tizen application on TV Emulator, please configure Tizen Studio's location, and a Emulator instance should be started
-* Tizen TV: SDB Command Promote
-  Open SDB in shell to help execute the SDB commands you want
-* Tizen TV: Web Inspector on Emulator & Tizen TV: Web Inspector on TV
+* Tizen TV: Debug on TV
   Use google-chrome to debug with web inspector, please configure the chrome executable's path in user setting
-* Tizen TV: Set Exception Path
+* Tizen TV: Debug on Emulator
-  Set Exception Path for package
-* Debugger: Tizen 3.0/4.0(TV)
-  Add breakpoints in application and debug source code on Tizen TV
-* Debugger: TV Simulator
-  Add breakpoints in application and debug source code on TV Simulator
-* Debugger: Tizen 3.0/4.0(Emulator)
-  Add breakpoints in web application and debug functions on TV Emulator
+  Use google-chrome to debug with web inspector, please configure the chrome executable's path in user setting

 ## Getting Started
 The extension supports most of the basic features required to develop a Tizen TV app.
-It supports to create application using predefined templates, package the application, sign the application using certificate profile, launch a command prompt to execute sdb commands, run or debug application on TV Simulator, Emulator and Tizen TV.
+It supports to create application using predefined templates, package the application, sign the application using certificate profile, launch or debug application on TV Simulator, Emulator and Tizen TV.

 ### Setup Environment
 1. Install latest VS Code release
    *https://code.visualstudio.com*
    *https://code.visualstudio.com/docs/setup/setup-overview*
-2. Execute *ext install tizentv* in command pallete(or clone tizentv-1.0.0.vsix from github, install with terminal command)
+2. Execute *ext install tizentv* in command pallete(or clone tizentv-1.1.0.vsix from github, install with terminal command)
    *#code --install-extension tizentv-1.0.0.vsix*
 3. Start/Restart VS Code
 4. Use F1 to open the palette and input *>Tizen* to find commands